jaturawitlic/crud-flask-iot/CRUD_GUIDE.md

-# Basic CRUD Operations for iot_data Database
+# Basic CRUD Operations for std01_iot_data Database

-This document shows how to perform basic CRUD (Create, Read, Update, Delete) operations on the `iot_data` database.
+This document shows how to perform basic CRUD (Create, Read, Update, Delete) operations on the `std01_iot_data` database.

 ## Database Structure